skyvers/skyve-dev-guide/_pages/modules.md

 (according to the document scope).
 For example, if the document privilege has been declared for the user role as 'CRUDC' then Skyve will return all results for the customer.

-By contrast, if the document privelege has been declared for the user role as 'CRUDU', the all results owned by the user will be returned (normally the instances created by the user - where the bizUserId = the user Id)
+By contrast, if the document privilege has been declared for the user role as 'CRUDU', the all results owned by the user will be returned (normally the instances created by the user - where the bizUserId = the user Id)

 The _query_ source type will populate results based on the specified module query.